-Because of the nature of small island developing states like the Caribbean member countries, there is a very close relationship between the management of freshwater and the management of the coastal zone.
-This 'continuum' of freshwater and coastal waters (Global Water Partnership, 2000) requires that water resource managers pay close attention to the impacts of their actions on coastal resources.
+Because of the nature of Small Island Developing States like the Caribbean Member countries, there is a very close relationship between the management of fresh water and the management of the coastal zone.
+This 'continuum' of freshwater and coastal waters (Global Water Partnership, 2000) requires that the managers of water resources pay close attention to the impacts of their actions on the coastal resources.
 Again, as with land and water resources management, there needs to be an integration of freshwater resources management and coastal zone management.